Derivation of the wave kinetic equation: full range of scaling laws: Introduction

 \subsubsection{The scaling law $\gamma=0$}

 Note that Theorem \ref{main} covers the full range of scaling laws $\gamma\in(0,1)$, except the endpoint $\gamma=0$.
-We remark that this endpoint is not compatible with the continuum setting.
-Indeed, formally taking the $L\to\infty$ first will lead to (\ref{nls}) on $\Rb^d$ with initial data which is a Gaussian random field with covariance operator $n_{\mathrm{in}}(\nabla/i)$ \emph{that has uniform strength at every point of $\mathbb{R}^d$}.
-In particular, this $u_{\mathrm{in}}^\infty$ only belongs to $L^\infty(\Rb^d)$ (with logarithmic growth at infinity), in which there is no known solution theory to (\ref{nls}) (or even the linear Schr\"odinger equation for that matter!), due to infinite speed of propagation and unboundedness of the linear propagator $e^{it\Delta}$.
+This endpoint does not seem to be compatible with the continuum setting; indeed, formally taking the $L\to\infty$ first will lead to (\ref{nls}) on $\Rb^d$ with initial data which is a Gaussian random field with covariance operator $n_{\mathrm{in}}(\nabla/i)$ \emph{that has uniform strength at every point of $\mathbb{R}^d$}.
+In particular, this initial data, and any possible remainder term that may occur, belongs only to $L^\infty(\Rb^d)$ (with logarithmic growth at infinity).
+However, for $L^\infty$ data, there is no known solution theory to (\ref{nls}) (or even the linear Schr\"odinger equation) in any function space, due to infinite speed of propagation and the unboundedness of the linear propagator $e^{it\Delta}$.

 Nevertheless, in the \emph{discrete} setting where $\Delta$ is replaced by a discrete difference operator, it is completely plausible to solve (\ref{nls}) in (weighted) $L^\infty$, so in this case $\gamma=0$ is a compatible scaling law, and the corresponding justification of (\ref{wke}) for $\gamma=0$ may be possible \cite{LV22}. \begin{rem} In some early physical literature, the limiting procedure was described as ``the $L\to\infty$ limit should be taken before the $\alpha\to 0$ limit, and not after".
 This should not be understood as these two limits being taken independently; rather, it simply means that the rate $L\to\infty$ should not be slower than that of $\alpha\to 0$.
 In other words, we must have $\alpha L^{\gamma_0}\to\infty\Leftrightarrow \alpha\gg L^{-\gamma_0}$, or $\gamma<\gamma_0$ in the context of scaling laws, where $\gamma_0$ is a constant depending on the setting of the problem.
 This is clearly consistent with all the above discussions. \end{rem}